albertus82/keyboard-64/readme.txt

 Keyboard64
 ==========

-This program emulates a digital music keyboard for the Commodore 64 Personal Computer, which is based on the MOS SID 6581/8580 chip.
+This program emulates a digital music keyboard for the Commodore 64 Personal Computer, which is based on the MOS SID 6581/8580 sound chip.
+It is freely inspired by a sample program presented in the C64 User's manual.
 You can play notes by using your computer keyboard; the mapping between the musical keyboard and the computer keys is displayed on the screen.

 When the program is started, it asks you to choose the concert pitch (default A=440 Hz) and one out of 4 kinds of temperament:
 - Meantone 1/4 comma